davidohayon669/react-native-youtube/README.md

 * `play`: Controls playback of video with `true`/`false`.
 Setting it as `true` in the beginning itself makes the video autoplay on loading.
 * `hidden`: Controls the `view.hidden` native property.
 For example, use this to hide player while it loads.
 * `playsInline`: Controls whether the video should play inline, or in full screen.
+* `modestbranding`: This parameter lets you use a YouTube player that does not show a YouTube logo.
+Default `false`.
+* `controls`: This parameter indicates whether the video player controls are displayed.
+Supported values are `0`, `1`, `2`.
+Default `1`.
+[More information](https://developers.google.com/youtube/player_parameters?hl=en#controls)
+* `showinfo`: Setting the parameter's value to false causes the player to not display information like the video title and uploader before the video starts playing.
+Default `true`.

 ## Events